intanlogiclab/EmployeeWorkingHourCalculator/README.md

 ## Project Title
-Employee Working Hour Calculator
+Employee Working Hours Calculator

 ## Description
-This C++ program reads employee's name, arrival and departure times as inputs from the standard input device ( keyboard ), and computes the total working hours spent on his/her job on a particular day.
+This C++ program reads employee's name, arrival and departure times as inputs from the standard input device ( keyboard ), and computes the total working hours spent on his / her job on a particular day.

  In the first part of the program, user will be asked to input the